 A list of western Maine’s incredible beauty wouldn’t be complete without mentioning its highest peak.
 When you see Mount Katahdin in person, you’ll understand why the Penobscot Indians gave it a name that means the greatest mountain.
 There are various trails and several peaks, as well as remote campsites throughout Baxter State Park.
 This is one spot on the list that is both well-known and well-traveled, but the crowds are somewhat restricted by limited day parking.
 Make sure you plan ahead and reserve a parking spot online well in advance.

 Want to know where to get #offthebeatenpath in Maine?
-Check out 8 of my favorite spots!Click To Tweet
+Check out 8 of the best spots!Click To Tweet

 6. Cathedral Pines Campground